 Negative Reviews and Complaints:

-- Transaction Fees! - There are quite a few customers complaining about Shopify's transaction fees, which is understandable.
-Nobody wants to pay out a percentage of their sales, especially when they're already doing it with their credit card processor.
-The only pricing tier that does not have to deal with transaction fees is the Unlimited tier ($179/month).
+- Transaction Fees – There are quite a few customers complaining about Shopify’s transaction fees, which is understandable.
+Nobody wants to pay out a percentage of their sales, especially when they’re already doing it with their credit card processor.
 Keep in mind that Shopify Payments users are exempt from transaction fees.

 And here are some less frequent complaints: